ENG517/DITA-TM-4/procedures/p-typewriter-load-paper.md

   >*Figure 2: Anatomy of a Typewriter*

+  >Note: The example above is a general layout of a manual typewriter.
+Your typewriter may look slightly different than the example shown, but the above mechanisms are generally the same across manual typewriter models and brands.

 ### 2. Remove the existing paper, if applicable.

 1. Pull back the paper bail to an open position to release its hold on the paper.
-2. Pull back the paper release lever
+2. Pull back the paper release lever.
     > Note: This is a very important step.
 While you may be able to pull the paper out without releasing the lever, over time this will damage the paper release mechanism.
 3. Roll the platen knob forward until the existing sheet of paper is fully removed.

 ### 3. Insert the new paper

-    - Manually feed a new sheet of paper downward behind the platen
+1. Manually feed a new sheet of paper downward behind the platen.
-    - Push the paper release lever back so that it is deactivated
+2. Push the paper release lever back so that it is deactivated.

 ### 4. Roll and adjust the new sheet of paper

-    - Roll the platen knob forwards, towards the back of the typewriter until the paper begins to come out from under the platen roller
+1. Roll the platen knob forwards, towards the back of the typewriter until the paper begins to come out from under the platen roller.
-    - Curve the paper backwards so that it is behind the paper bail
+2. Curve the paper backwards so that it is behind the paper bail.

 ### 5. Readjust the paper bail

-    - Move the paper bail back to a closed position so that it is resting against the paper
+1. Move the paper bail back to a closed position so that it is resting against the paper.

 ### 6. Test and Type

-    - Use the return lever to move the carriage to the left margin and begin typing
+1. Use the return lever to move the carriage to the left margin and begin typing.
-    - If the new sheet of paper seems unstable, misaligned, or becomes crinkled, it may not be loaded correctly.
+2. If the new sheet of paper seems unstable, misaligned, or becomes crinkled, it may not be loaded correctly.

 ## Common Issues To Look Out For